BTT1O Information and Communication Technology in Business, Grade 9 (Open)

 This course introduces students to information and communication technology in a business environment and builds a foundation of digital literacy skills necessary for success in a technologically driven society.
 Students will develop word processing, spreadsheet, database, desktop publishing, presentation software, and website design skills.
 Throughout the course, there is an emphasis on digital literacy, effective electronic research and communication skills, and current issues related to the impact of information and communication technology.

-BBI2O Introduction to Business, Grade 10 (Open)
+ICS2O1 Introduction to Computer Studies, Grade 10 (Open)

 BDP30 Entrepreneurship: The Enterprising Person, Grade 11 (Open)

 This course examines the importance of enterprising employees in today’s changing business environment.
 Students will learn about the skills and attributes of enterprising employees, the distinguishing features of their work environments, and the challenges and rewards of becoming an enterprising person.
 Students will also have an opportunity to demonstrate and develop enterprising skills by planning and organizing a school or community event.

 BDV4C Entrepreneurship: Venture Planning in an Electronic Age, Grade 12 (College)